shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-mint-nfts.md

 ![IPFS](../../../.gitbook/assets/mint_ipfs_3.png)

-You can view your files visiting ipfs://<hash> (If your browser doesn’t support IPFS, you can use https://ipfs.io/ipfs/<hash> )
+You can view your files visiting ipfs://{hash} (If your browser doesn’t support IPFS, you can use https://ipfs.io/ipfs/{hash} )

 For token metadata, decimals is the required field according to the FA2 standard.
-name and symbols fields are highly recommended.
+name and symbol fields are highly recommended.
-And according to TZIP-21 for NFTs, these are some other recommended fields
+And according to TZIP-21 for NFTs, these are some other recommended fields.
 - artifactUri
 - displayUri
 - thumbnailUri